isx434324/kerberosproject/backendClassic/readme.md

-# Example 1 - StartTLS LDAP Server With SASL GSSAPI Auth
+# Model 1 - Basic treatment of the kerberos database

 ## Overview